Michigan Labor Laws: Everything You Need to Know

 Wage and Hour Laws in Michigan: Minimum Wage

 Employers in Michigan are required to pay their employees the highest minimum wage out of the three potential laws: federal, state, and local.
-They must also follow the federal Fair Labor Standards Act (FLSA), which determines standards for wage and hours, such as minimum wage, overtime pay, and similar protections regarding wages.
+They must also follow the federal Fair Labor Standards Act (FLSA), which determines standards for wages and hours, such as minimum wage, overtime pay, and similar protections regarding wages.

 In Michigan, recent minimum wage rates are as follows: